brett8883/FC_Patcher_For_Dummies/README.md

 You can get stock firmware using DankDroneDownloader tool https://github.com/cs2000/DankDroneDownloader

 This project makes use of and will download the run_me.py from FC_Patcher. https://github.com/o-gs/DJI_FC_Patcher

+**Dependencies**

+FC_Patcher_For_Dummies will walk the user through getting all the dependencies installed but there are some basic requirements

+  - Windows 10 computer.
+This repo was designed to work on a PC running Windows natively or a Mac in Bootcamp mode https://support.apple.com/en-us/HT201468.
+Running Windows 10 in a VM is likely to not work as expected with FC_Patcher_For_Dummies.

+  - FC_Patcher_For_Dummies requires internet access